slowernews/wisdom-tldr/README.md

 > *'Don’t think too much, you’ll create a problem that wasn’t there in the first place.'*

-> *'While we are reasoning concerning life, life is gone. -- David Hume'*
+> *'While we are reasoning concerning life, life is gone.' -- David Hume*

 ===
 ###On adapting